Chapter 5. Creating system images by using RHEL image builder web console interface

 1. Click Create Blueprint in the upper-right corner.

-5. On the File system page, you can select Use automatic partitioning or Manually configure partitions for your image file system.
-For manually configuring the partitions, complete the following steps:
+3. Optional: On the File system configuration page, select Use automatic partitioning or Manually configure partitions for your image file system.
+To manually configure the partitions, complete the following steps:

 1. Click the Manually configure partitions button.